-Economic development, cultural economy, social networks, urban growth, economic geography
+Economic development, the arts, cultural economy, social networks, urban growth, economic geography

 Elizabeth Currid-Halkett holds the James Irvine Chair in Urban and Regional Planning and is professor of public policy at the Price School at the University of Southern California.
 In 2022, she was appointed the Kluge Chair in Modern Culture at the Library of Congress.
 In 2023, Currid-Halkett received a Guggenheim Fellowship.